 Laboratory to accompany Principles of Accounting -Financial (ACCT 1).
 Students use the computer as a tool in solving accounting problems.
 Includes spreadsheets and computerized accounting system.
 Each student is required to have some type of storage device to save their files on.
 Co-requisite: ACCT 1.
 (L,M)

-0697 MW 7:30PM-8:20PM S.Spina SF-203
+7:30PM-8:20PM D.Spinozzi 0697 MW SF-203 02/12/18 to 05/25/18

 ACCT 3 Computerized Accounting